Home > Vintages and Regions > Bordeaux > Bordeaux 2007

 Bordeaux 2007

-A film is to be made of Robert Parker's life, we are told, or at least so Decanter's April Fool story, released during the primeurs in the spring of 2008, would have us believe.
+A film is to be made of Robert Parker’s life, we are told, or at least so Decanter’s April Fool story, released during the primeurs in the spring of 2008, would have us believe.
 And with two films of that famous 1976 Judgement of Paris tasting either underway or completed at the time of writing, it seems that Hollywood and Bordeaux might make good bedfellows.
-Budding script writers, eager to get in on the act, might find that the 2007 Bordeaux vintage has the right ingredients for a similarly good story; prolonged desperation through a chilly summer with no apparent hope of reprieve until almost the last minute, a miraculous change of fortunes when all looked lost, and it all - well, almost all - turns out alright at the end.
-Yes, 2007 is the Hollywood vintage.
+Budding script writers, eager to get in on the act, might find that the 2007 Bordeaux vintage has the right ingredients for a similarly good story; prolonged desperation through a chilly summer with no apparent hope of reprieve until almost the last minute, a miraculous change of fortunes when all looked lost, and it all – well, almost all – turns out alright at the end.
+Yes, 2007 might well be called the Hollywood vintage; a typical tale of woe, with an improbable ending.

 The Hollywood Vintage